mimorisuzuko/bibi/README.md

 # `@mimorisuzuko/bibi`

-State-based form hook.
+A state-based form hook.
 This package name is inspired by [Murakawa Bibian](https://x.com/bibian_ct1203).

 ## APIs